 The Full Story

-After convincing myself I was ready for a new addition to the household, the decision that faced me was rescue or breeder?
+After convincing myself I was ready for a new addition to the household, the decision that faced me was breeder or rescue dog?
 I believe that most people, myself included, would automatically search for a breeder with images of choosing from a healthy and happy litter of pups in their vivid imagination.

-Having undertaken a limited amount of research I became increasingly aware of various charities and rescue centres up and down the country, as well as a significant number in my local area, that were inundated with stray dogs needing homes.
+Having undertaken a limited amount of research I became increasingly aware of various charities and rescue centers up and down the country, as well as a significant number in my local area, that was inundated with stray dogs needing homes.

 The more I read the more complex the comparable seemed to be.
 Did I particularly want a puppy?
 What about house training?
 Which breed?
 How would I know if it was a reputable breeder?
 Would a young dog be able to cope at home alone?
 Would an adult dog have the desired temperament?
 Was I prepared for the inevitable property destruction a youthful dog would inflict?
 The questions seemed to go on and on.

 Something I hadn’t been prepared for was the cost of a pup.
 Many breeds seemed to be approaching a thousand pounds and some, like the British Bulldog (which seemed tempting) was usually around two thousand.
 A price tag of this nature was simply out of the question.
 Even cross breeds such as the ‘Labradoodle’ or ‘Cavapoo’ could fetch sums of anything up to eight hundred pounds.
 Fifteen years or so ago these dogs were, rather ungenerously called ‘mongrels’ and people, who had become unintentional breeders, couldn’t give them away for free to friends and family.

 The more I considered the prospect I seemed to be increasingly drawn to an adult dog from a rescue dog center but decisions didn’t stop there!
 Even within my local area there appeared to be an array of purveyors of K9 companions; smaller local charities and a variety of well-known national names such as the RSPCA or Dogs Trust.